Not Business Advice ✍️

 That's when you have the best chances of growing exponentially.

-Similar to how the conquerors intentionally burned their ships upon arrival.
-You either conquer the land, or you die trying.
+Similar to how conquestadors intentionally burned their ships upon arrival.

 Of course, that's just a figure of speech.
-I'm just typing on a laptop.
+I'm just typing on a keyboard.

 I'm very confident in my decision.

 I took my time, and I didn't rush anything.
-I stacked the odds in my favor, and I honestly believe that I will make it.
+I've stacked the odds in my favor, and I honestly believe that I will make it.

 I had predicted that when the time is right, leaving won't even be a dilemma anymore.
 And that's how it feels.
 It's not a dilemma.
 I see absolutely no reason to stay.

-Staying one more year at my day job to save an extra $10k will change nothing.
+Staying one more year at my day job to save an extra $10k or $20k from my day job will change nothing.
 It will probably just keep me back.

 At the same time, I understand that I cannot predict the future.